DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 **NOTE:** The implementation presented here assumes that each compared MTS has the same time length.

 ### Running

+The software can be used as a **Standard Command Line Options style** with a list of options that are explained as follows.

 As we said before, **MTSS** allows you to perform two tasks: